AdobeDocs/marketo.en/help/marketo/release-notes/dynamic-chat.md

 **Release date: April 16, 2024**

-### Conversational Flows now available for users on Select package {#conversational-flows-select-package}
+### Conversational Flows now available for all users {#conversational-flows-available-to-all-users}

-When we released Conversational Flows last year, those on the Dynamic Chat Select package could only take advantage of the capability as a trial of 100 lifetime engagements.
-Now, Conversational Flows are fully available to everyone on the Select package.
+Make your forms and Landing Pages more conversational and shorten the sales funnel by allowing qualified leads to book a meeting or chat with Sales immediately after a form submission with Conversational Forms, now fully available&#42; for all Dynamic Chat users.

-Conversational Flow engagements will count toward the monthly limit of 250 engaged conversations for users on the Select package.
+_&#42;Previously available as a trial feature with 100 lifetime engagements.
+Conversational Flow engagements will now count toward the monthly limit of 250 engaged conversations for users on the Select package._

 ### Callback functions {#callback-functions}